acmei/Guide-for-Transplants/README.md

 There are two companies that provide micro-housing: [Footprint](http://liveatfootprint.com/) (who allow pets) and [Apodments](http://apodment.com/) (who don't).
 That's really their biggest difference.
 The studio apartments typically come furnished with a twin bed, a mini fridge, a microwave and maybe a few pieces of furniture.
 Both companies offer a commons lounge with a full range stove and often times a laundry room inside the building.
 They're great if you're particular about where you want to live in Seattle but don't have the moolah for a studio/1 bedroom.
 Also, they're relatively the same and brand spanking new so there's (usually) no worries about signing a lease without seeing the place.
 Crockpots and stovetop burners are _highly_ recommended if you're the cooking type.

 **Rent Pricing**
-This article creates an equation of how much one can expect to pay in each Seattle neighborhood based on Craigslist data, [A Week of Mining Seattle's Craigslist Apartment Pricing](http://www.racketracer.com/2014/12/23/a-week-of-seattles-craigslist-apartment-pricing/).
-Using this equation, you can calculate the expected rental price in each neighborhood based on the number of rooms and square footage of the apartment.
+[A Week of Mining Seattle's Craigslist Apartment Pricing](http://www.racketracer.com/2014/12/23/a-week-of-seattles-craigslist-apartment-pricing/) This article provides an equation to calculate how much one can expect to pay each month.
+Using this, you can determine the expected rental price in each neighborhood based on the number of rooms and square footage of the apartment.
 See below for an example calculation based on the article.

 _Neighborhoods in Order from Most Expensive to Least Expensive_:
 - Downtown
 - Belltown
 - Capitol Hill